Equivariant Coarse (Co-)Homology Theories: Further examples

+The isomorphism in odd degrees now follows from the one in even degrees by replacing $D$ with the suspension $D\otimes \Cz(\R)$. \end{proof}

-The reason why we do not just choose the isomorphism \Cref{ass:Khomologydefinitions} as definition of $\Gamma$-equivariant $\K$-homology with coefficients is that we prefer to have a definition that works also for non-proper group actions, but the proofs of the homological properties of $\K_*(\Loc(\blank;\C))$ in \cite{WillettYuHigherIndexTheory}, in particular the existence of the all important covering isometries underlying functoriality, rely heavily on properness.
-Note also that the equivariant Paschke duality in \cite{Roe_Comparing} works only for proper $\Gamma$-actions, so the two definitions might truely be different in the non-proper case.
-Unfortunately, this makes the proof of \Cref{thm:transgressionfactorsthroughassembly} below much more complicated than the argument using Paschke duality which was presented in \cite[Remark 12.3.8]{HigRoe} for the non-equivariant case without coefficients.
+The reason why we do not just choose the $\K$-theory of the localization algebras as definition of $\Gamma$-equivariant $\K$-homology with coefficients is that we prefer to have a definition that works also for non-proper group actions, but the proofs of the homological properties of $\K_*(\Loc(\blank;\C))$ in~\cite{WillettYuHigherIndexTheory}, in particular the existence of the all important covering isometries underlying functoriality, rely heavily on properness.
+Note also that the equivariant Paschke duality that we used in the proof of Theorem~\ref{thm:Khomologydefinitions} works only for proper $\Gamma$-actions, so the two definitions might truely be different in the non-proper case.
+Unfortunately, this makes the proof of Theorem~\ref{thm:transgressionfactorsthroughassembly} below much more complicated than the argument using Paschke duality which was presented in \cite[Remark~12.3.8]{HigRoe} for the non-equivariant case without coefficients.

-\begin{defn} Let $(X,A)$ be a pair of coarsely connected proper metric spaces equipped with a proper isometric $\Gamma$-action.
-Under \Cref{ass:Khomologydefinitions}, the \emph{(uncoarsified) coarse assembly maps} are induced by the evaluation at one. \end{defn}
+\begin{defn} Let $(X,A)$ be a pair of proper metric spaces equipped with a proper isometric $\Gamma$-action.
+The(\emph{uncoarsified$)$ coarse assembly maps}